-It can be a huge shock to hear that your cancer has spread to another part of your body or that it has come back after treatment.
+It can be a huge shock to hear that cancer has spread to another part of your body or that it has come back after treatment.

 It can feel very different and even more overwhelming than a diagnosis of a localised cancer.
 For some people, their first diagnosis is a diagnosis of metastatic cancer.

-Having metastatic cancer has been described as ‘riding an emotional rollercoaster’.
 Sometimes you may feel very low, while at other times you may feel very positive and hopeful.
+It has been described as ‘riding an emotional rollercoaster’.